Upper bounds of nodal sets for Gevrey regular parabolic equations

 and $|q-p_{-k}| \geq 1/10d$.
 For the case $q\in B_{1/5d} (e_{-k})$, we proceed analogously as in \eqref{EQ43} and thus complete the proof of the claim.
 Thus by continuity, there exists a sufficiently small constant $\epsilon>0$ independent of $q$ and $p$ such that

 for any $q' \in B_\epsilon (q) \cap N$.

 For each $p\in T$, denote by $F_p$ the collection of points $q\in N$ such that there exists a unit normal vector $\nu_q$ to $N$ at $q$ with \eqref{EQ44} and~\eqref{EQ45}.
-Since $N$ has at most $n$ intersections with any line through $p$, we infer that $F_p$ is comparable to $B_4 (p)$ up to a universal constant depending on~$d$.
+Since $N$ has at most $n$ intersections with any line through $p$, we infer that the $(d-1)$-dimensional Hausdorff measure of $F_p$ is bounded by $n$ times the $(d-1)$-dimensional Hausdorff of the sphere $\mathbb{S}^{d-1}_4 (p) =\{x\in \RR^d: |x-p|=4\}$, up to a universal constant depending on~$d$.
 Namely, we have

 where $C>0$ is a constant.
 Therefore, the proof of \eqref{EQ47} is completed by applying the above inequality to all $p\in T$ and noting that $N \subset \cup_{p\in T} F_p$.
 Finally, rescaling \eqref{EQ47} to a ball of radius $2r$ gives the factor $r^{d-1}$ in~\eqref{EQ39}. \end{proof}